-- Vaginal repairs - often the vaginal walls sag when the womb sags.
-Sometimes the front (anterior) or back (posterior) walls of the vagina sag so much that your doctor may suggest repairing them at the same time as your sacrospinous fixation, which is quite common.
+- The ovaries and fallopian tubes can be removed with your prior consent and this will be discussed with you before the operation. - Vaginal repairs - Sometimes there is also a prolapse of the front (anterior) or back (posterior) walls of the vagina and your doctor may suggest repairing them at the same time as your sacrocolpopexy, which is quite common.
 This may alter the risks of the operation, for example, painful intercourse (sex) is more likely if a repair is done, although it is still uncommon.
-You should, therefore, discuss this with your doctor who may have an extra information leaflet for you about vaginal wall repairs.

-- Continence surgery - sometimes an operation to treat any bothersome urinary leakage can be performed at the same time as your sacrospinous fixation.
+You should, therefore, discuss this with your doctor who may have an extra information leaflet for you about vaginal wall repairs. - Continence Surgery - sometimes an operation to treat any bothersome urinary leakage can be performed at the same time as your sacrocolpopexy.
 Some gynaecologists prefer to do this as a separate procedure at a later date.
 You should also refer to an information leaflet about the planned additional procedure.